What crisis? Russians keep calm for now as rouble slide gathers pace

 By Alexander Winning and Natalia Shurmina

-MOSCOW/YEKATERINBURG Russia With the rouble RUB= down 18 percent against the dollar this year and sanctions chipping away at economic ties with the West, ordinary Russians might be forgiven for rushing to put their money in a nice, "safe" foreign currency.
+MOSCOW/YEKATERINBURG, Russia, Oct 10 With the rouble down 18 percent against the dollar this year and sanctions chipping away at economic ties with the West, ordinary Russians might be forgiven for rushing to put their money in a nice, "safe" foreign currency.

 Yet so far there are none of the round-the-block queues at exchange booths to cash out of the rouble or panic-buying of durable goods to get rid of a worthless currency that marked Russia's financial crisis of 1998, still notorious for wiping out many people's savings.